openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 Thumbdrive as the ISO source, and install the Debian/|omv| system to a second thumb drive.

-**Before creating an ISO thumb-drive consider checking the drive using the utilities and process described below in**, Preparing Flash Media.
+**Before creating an ISO thumb-drive consider checking the drive using the utilities and process described below in**, `Preparing Flash Media`_ .

 For assistance in creating a bootable ISO thumb-drive, see the following link.